hsf-training/hsf-training-ml-webpage/_episodes/11-Model_Comparison.md

 ## What Should My Threshold Be?

 As discussed above, the threshold depends on the problem at hand.
-In this specific example of classifying particles as signal or background events, the primary goal is optimizing the discovery region for statistical significance.
+In this specific example of classifying particles as <span style="color:orange">signal</span> or <span style="color:blue">background</span> events, the primary goal is optimizing the discovery region for statistical significance.
 As discussed [here](https://higgsml.lal.in2p3.fr/files/2014/04/documentation_v1.8.pdf), this metric is the approximate median significance (AMS) defined as

 $$\text{AMS} = \sqrt{2\left((TP+FP+b_r)\ln\left(\frac{TP}{FP+b_r}\right)-TP \right)} $$